Table of Contents

 Fracture

-Fracture around a partial knee replacement can occur when the cuts made for the implants are too deep into the bone.
+Fractures around a partial knee replacement can occur when the cuts made for the implants are too deep into the bone.
 This is more likely to occur in smaller patients as there is less bone to work with.
-Often when this occurs, revision to total knee replacement is required early in the recovery.
+Often when this happens, revision to total knee replacement is required early in the recovery.

 Conclusion

-If you are experiencing persistent pain after partial knee replacement, it is important to seek medical attention.
-There are many potential causes of your pain, and only a trained medical professional will be able to properly diagnose and treat your condition.
-Revision knee replacement surgery may be required in some cases in order to improve symptoms.
-Be sure to discuss all of your treatment options with your doctor in order to make the best decision for your individual situation.
+If you are experiencing persistent pain after partial knee replacement, it is crucial to seek medical attention.
+There are many potential causes of your pain; only a trained medical professional can properly diagnose and treat your condition.
+In some cases, revision knee replacement surgery may be required to improve symptoms.
+Be sure to discuss your treatment options with your doctor to make the best decision for your situation.

-If you have any questions or would like to learn more about partial knee replacement, please contact our office.
+Don’t hesitate to contact our office if you have any questions or want to learn more about partial knee replacement.
 We would be happy to help you schedule a consultation with Dr. Morton.